emilsjolander/sprinkles/README.md

 Sprinkles works great together with https://github.com/square/retrofit for saving information from your server.

+A intro into sprinkles can be found in this blog post http://emilsjolander.github.io/blog/2013/12/18/android-with-sprinkles/

 Download
 --------
 I prefer cloning my libraries and adding them as a dependency manually.
 This way, I can easily fix a bug in the library as part of my workflow and commit it upstream (please do!).